nepenth/knowledge-base/README.md

 ### Platform Engineering <a name="platform-engineering"></a>
-Platform Engineering: This category covers the design and implementation of robust platform architectures for scalable, reliable software solutions.
-It provides technical users with in-depth knowledge on building and managing platforms that support complex systems.
+"Platform Engineering: Explore the architecture and design principles for building robust, scalable platforms that support modern software development and deployment."
 *Subcategories: Platform Architecture*
 *Items: 1*